Zack-Tillotson/topscore/README.md

 ## Description

-Boilerplate for my react/redux based web applications which use firebase as a backend.
+An easy to use javascript api for interacting with the TopScore web API.

 Copyright 2015 Zachery Tillotson